What If An Investor Wants To Perform All Of The Work On Their Property?

 Since our leases are in writing: (d) The tenant’s notice under Subsection (a) must be in writing

 What Maintenance Is A Resident Responsible For?

 The resident is required to keep the property in neat and clean condition and to perform minor repairs per the terms of the lease.
-Our property managers are trained to charge back to the tenant any item that was a direct cause of the tenant’s actions.
-We do see many times where drainage stoppages, appliance repairs and the like are the direct cause of the tenant and/or their guests.
-These items WILL be charged back to the tenant according to their lease agreement.
+Our property managers are trained to charge back to the resident any item that was a direct cause of the resident’s actions.
+We do see many times where drainage stoppages, appliance repairs and the like are the direct cause of the resident and/or their guests.
+These items WILL be charged back to the resident according to their lease agreement.

 Typically, all residents are responsible for: